 Historians disagree on the date of Vasco da Gama's birth.
-It was either 1460 or 1469 in Sines on the southwest coast of Portugal His father was Estevao da Gama who was also famous in his time.
+It was either 1460 or 1469 in Sines on the southwest coast of Portugal.
+His father was Estevao da Gama, who was also famous in his time.

 This connection would serve him well.
-Twelve years later King John would send Vasco da Gama on a mission to seize French ships.
-Vasco did so and he did it with much speed and effectiveness.
+Twelve years later, King John would send Vasco da Gama on a mission to seize French ships.
+Vasco did so, and he did it with much speed and effectiveness.

-- On July 8th, 1497 Vasco da Gama set out on his first voyage with 170 men from Lisbon.
+On July 8th, 1497, Vasco da Gama set out on his first voyage with 170 men from Lisbon.
 His mission would be to sail around the Cape and make his way to India.

-In order to gain an audience with the Sultan of Mozambique he acted as if he was a Muslim.
-Unfortunately he was unable to give a suitable gift to the Sultan and was met with hostility and left.
+In order to gain an audience with the Sultan of Mozambique, he acted as if he was a Muslim.
+Unfortunately, he was unable to give a suitable gift to the Sultan and was met with hostility and left.

 Around the city of Mombasa, da Gama began looting Arab merchant ships that were unarmed.
 This would not go over well with the Mombasa population.
-Although da Gama was the first European to sail into the port of Mombasa he was met with hostility.
+Although da Gama was the first European to sail into the port of Mombasa, he was met with hostility.

 Vasco da Gama arrived near Calicut on May 20th, 1498.
 The Kind of Calicut was hospitable but unimpressed with da Gama's gifts.
-Muslim traders who perceived the European as a rival accused him of being nothing more than a pirate.
+Muslim traders who perceived the Europeans as a rival accused him of being nothing more than a pirate.

 Vasco da Gama returned to Portugal in September of 1499.
-Upon his return he would receive the title "The Admiral of the Indian Seas."
+Upon his return, he would receive the title "The Admiral of the Indian Seas."

 Other Voyages and Cruelty

-After his privateer actions he would return to Portugal with numerous riches.
+After his privateer actions, he would return to Portugal with numerous riches.

-- In 1524 he embarked on his final journey.
+In 1524, he embarked on his final journey.
 He was asked to replace the Viceroy Eduardo de Menezes.
-Along the journey he contracted Malaria and would die in the city of Cochin on Christmas Eve.
+Along the journey, he contracted Malaria and would die in the city of Cochin on Christmas Eve.